cybertraining-dsc/su21-reu-361/project/index.md

 ## Abstract

-Blockchain-based cryptocurrency is a popular investment of today's age.
-However, the U.S. Securities and Exchange Commission warns that high-risk accompanies these investments[^1].
-This project applies machine learning and Artificial Intelligence (AI) to historical records of these coins to predict future prices; this aims to minimize investment risk.
+This project applies machine learning and Artificial Intelligence (AI) to historical records of high-risk cryptocurrency coins to predict future prices; this aims to minimize investment risk.

 Contents